 Like lead-acid batteries, there are many different types of lithium-ion batteries.
 There are many more types of lithium-ion batteries, as their chemistries can vary widely.
 Despite the variety, most lithium-ion battery chemistries offer similar advantages over lead-acid batteries.

 For the purposes of this article, we will mainly be referring to LiFePo4 batteries, the so-called Lithium Iron Phosphate batteries.
-“Lithium iron” is the most common chemical used in energy storage applications in RVs, boats and homes.
-People use these batteries because they offer superior performance over lead acid while being a very safe chemistry.
+“Lithium iron” is the most common chemical used in energy storage applications in RVs, boats, and homes.
+People use these batteries because they offer superior performance over lead acid while being very safe chemistry.

 Advantages of Lithium ion Batteries